Most Famous Greek Statues & Where To Find Them

 The statue is made of bronze and stands just over two feet tall.
 The Discobolus has been called one of the most iconic sculptures of antiquity.
 It is thought to represent the athletic ideal of the time, and its beauty has been praised for centuries.
 The statue is said to capture the moment just before the discus is released, and the energy and movement of the figure are conveyed with great skill.

 Despite its popularity, little is known about the original context of the statue.
 An athlete or wealthy patron may have commissioned it or may have been part of a larger work such as a fountain or shrine.
-Whatever its original purpose, the Discobolus has come to be appreciated as a masterpiece of Greek art.
+Whatever its original purpose, the Discobolus has come to be appreciated as an ancient masterpiece of Greek art.

-The Sacred Gate Kouros – Dipylon Kouros, Archaeological Museum Athens
+9. The Sacred Gate Kouros – Dipylon Kouros, Archaeological Museum Athens

 This ancient statue is made of Naxian marble and was created by Dipylon around 600 BC.
 It is 2 meters high and is a unique statue that is very well preserved.
 The statue was found in 2002 at the Cemetery of Kerameikos.